Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Introduction

 where $\cU(\cdot, \cdot)$ is defined in \eqref{eqn:model-dist-objective}.

 Adversarial perturbation can be viewed as smoothly regularizing the original loss function, thus enforcing stability.
-To see this, consider the Wasserstein metric $W_2$; we write the Lagrangian of \eqref{eqn:adversarial-perturbation} and can analytically characterize the coupling {
+To see this, consider the Wasserstein metric $W_2$; as done in \cite{sinha2017certifying} (Proposition 1), one can write the Lagrangian of \eqref{eqn:adversarial-perturbation} and characterize the coupling analytically {

-} where $\delta_{x}$ denotes the delta measure at point $x$.
-Both the robustness and regularization perspectives readily unveil, as the above is the Moreau-Yosida envelope of the function $-\cU(f, \delta_{x}): X \rightarrow \R$ with parameter $\lambda^{-1}$, thus serving as a smoothed regularization to the original loss.
+}where $\delta_{x}$ denotes the delta measure at point $x$.
+Both the robustness and regularization perspectives readily unveil, as the above is the Moreau--Yosida envelope of the function $-\cU(f, \delta_{x}): X \rightarrow \R$ with parameter $\lambda^{-1}$, thus serving as a smoothed regularization to the original loss.
+We refer the readers to \cite{sinha2017certifying} for detailed derivations.

 The adversarial perturbation provides a robust notion of covariate shifts without requiring the explicit knowledge of density ratio.
 Perhaps more importantly, it extends to the extrapolation case when the support of $\nu$ differs from $\mu$.
 The literature on adversarial learning is growing too fast to give a complete review.
-To name a few: \cite{bubeck2021single,bartlett2021adversarial} studied adversarial examples using gradient steps for two/multi-layer ReLU networks with Gaussian weights; for regression, \cite{javanmard2020precise} studied precise tradeoffs between adversarial risk $\cU_{\gamma}(\widehat{f}, \mu)$ and standard risk $\cU(\widehat{f}, \mu)$ for a range of models $\widehat{f}$ interpolating between empirical risk minimization and adversarial risk minimization, \cite{xing2021adversarially} studied properties of the adversarially robust estimate; for classification, \cite{bao2020calibrated} introduced surrogate losses that are calibrated with the adversarial 0-1 loss, \cite{javanmard2022PreciseStatistical} precisely characterized the adversarial 0-1 loss with Gaussian covariate distributions.
+To name a few: \cite{bubeck2021single,bartlett2021adversarial} studied adversarial examples using gradient steps for two/multi-layer ReLU networks with Gaussian weights; for regression, \cite{javanmard2020precise} studied precise tradeoffs between adversarial risk $\cU_{\gamma}(\widehat{f}, \mu)$ and standard risk $\cU(\widehat{f}, \mu)$ for a range of models $\widehat{f}$ interpolating between empirical risk minimization and adversarial risk minimization, \cite{xing2021adversarially} studied properties of the adversarially robust estimate; for classification, \cite{bao2020calibrated} introduced surrogate losses that are calibrated with the adversarial 0-1 loss, \cite{hu2018does} identified certain failure mode of distributionally robust classification under $f$-divergences, \cite{javanmard2022PreciseStatistical} precisely characterized the adversarial 0-1 loss with Gaussian covariate distributions.

 \paragraph{Wasserstein gradient flow} Adversarial distribution shift is inherently connected to Wasserstein gradient flow.
 Given a current model $f$, the covariate distribution is perturbed incrementally within a Wasserstein ball in an adversarial way, with a stepsize $\gamma \in \R_+$,